<Realtors, Real Estate Brokers, Real Estate Investments>

 Ferguson, Denver and Sea (brothers)

 Denver Darious Ferguson (1895-1957) and Sea Ferguson (1899-1974) were born in Brownsville, KY, the sons of Samuel H. and Mattie Whitney Ferguson.
 Denver was a journalist and established The Edmonson Star News.
 He was also a WWI veteran then moved to Indianapolis in 1919 and owned a printing company.
 Sea, a college graduate, followed his brother to Indianapolis and worked in his printing company.
 The brothers would leave the printing business, and around 1931 they began establishing entertainment businesses on Indiana Avenue: Trianon Ballroom, Royal Palm Gardens, the Cotton Club, and Sunset Terrace Ballroom.
 They also established Ferguson Brothers' Booking Agency and brought many big name African American entertainers to Indianapolis, and some lesser known names including Kentucky natives Jimmy Coe and Gene Pope.
 The Ferguson brothers also owned Ferguson Hotel.
 They are recognized for making Indianapolis a major stop on the African American entertainment circuit.
 Denver Ferguson was said to be quite a wealthy man up to WWII [source: "Denver Ferguson, pioneer businessman dies," Indianapolis Record, 05/18/1957, pp.1&7].
 Sea Ferguson is said to have become a millionaire as a result of his real estate business.
 He was also an officer with the The National Negro Bowling Association (TNBA).
 Sea Ferguson is said to be the 3rd African American to build a bowling center; Ferguson's Fun Bowl opened in March 1941 at 750 N. West Street in Indianapolis, IN.
-For more see The Jimmy Coe Discography website; and "Sea Ferguson's Fun Bowl," The African Diaspora Archaeology Network, March 2008 Newsletter, p.9 [online .pdf].
+For more see "Sea Ferguson's Fun Bowl," The African Diaspora Archaeology Network, March 2008 Newsletter, p.9 [online .pdf].

 Subjects: Bowlers and Bowling, Businesses, Journalists, Newspapers, Magazines, Book Publishers, Music Publishers, Migration North, Military & Veterans, Musicians, Opera, Singers, Song Writers, Realtors, Real Estate Brokers, Real Estate Investments